The Benefits of Oregano for Chickens: A Complete Guide

 4. Oregano as Part of a Supplement

-Oregano can also be given as a supplement to the diet of poultry.
-One benefit of commercially available poultry supplements containing oregano is their health-enhancing properties, which are well known.
+Oregano can also be added as a supplement to poultry diets.
+One benefit of commercially available poultry supplements containing oregano is their well-documented health-enhancing properties.
+These preparations promote the body’s defenses, facilitate regular gut function, and gently enhance the natural defenses in chickens, thereby improving their overall health.

 How Much Oregano Should You Give to Chickens?

 The correct quantity of oregano to be given to chickens may be determined by the form you are using.
-You can safely use about 1-2 teaspoons of dried oregano for every 5 pounds of feed if using that herb in this form.
+You can safely use approximately 1-2 teaspoons of dried oregano for every 5 pounds of feed when using this herb in its dried form.

 You can use oregano essential oil as follows:

 Just a few drops or 1-2 drops will cover a gallon of water.
-For baby chicks, cut back to 1 drop per gallon of water.
+For baby chicks, reduce the dosage to 1 drop per gallon of water.

-As with any herb, the user should avoid excess, as well as limitations that may threaten chickens’ health.
-Using oregano should be limited to dietary supplements, not be the major component of the poultry ration.
+As with any herb, users should avoid excess consumption, as well as any limitations that may threaten the health of chickens.
+Using oregano should be limited to dietary supplements, rather than being the major component of the poultry ration.

 Feeding chickens oregano provides them with its medicinal benefits, while low doses cause them no harm.